openstack/contributor-guide/doc/source/operators/resources.rst

 =====================
 `The Architecture Guide <https://docs.openstack.org/arch-design/>`_ provides basic information about designing an OpenStack cloud.
-This guide discusses the basiscs, common use cases, and architecture design requirements.
+This guide discusses the basics, common use cases, and architecture design requirements.

 Virtual Machine Image Guides
 =================================
-`The VM Image Guide <https://docs.openstack.org/image-guide/>`_ explains how to 'obtain, create and modify vm images that are compatible with OpenStack.'
+`The VM Image Guide <https://docs.openstack.org/image-guide/>`_ explains how to 'obtain, create and modify VM images that are compatible with OpenStack.'

 Operations Guide
 ================
-`The Operations Guide <https://docs.openstack.org/arch-design/>`_  is generally focused on what happens after day 1 of spinning up an OpenStack Cloud.
-It offers some basic setup infromation, but the majority of the content is about maintenence, troubleshooting, user facing capabilities, and scaling.
+`The Operations Guide <https://docs.openstack.org/operations-guide>`_  is generally focused on what happens after day 1 of spinning up an OpenStack Cloud.
+It offers some basic setup information, but the majority of the content is about maintenance, troubleshooting, user facing capabilities, and scaling.

 Security Guide